exercism/v3/languages/ruby/exercises/concept/basics/.docs/hints.md

 ### 2. Calculate the remaining oven time in minutes

-- You need to define a [method][methods] with a single parameter for the acutal time so far.
+- You need to define a [method][methods] with a single parameter for the actual time so far.
 - You can [implicitly return an integer][return] from the method.
 - You can use the [mathematical operator for subtraction][operators] to subtract values.